Anchors Away: The future of the US Navy’s Fifth Fleet in Bahrain

 July 21, 2011

-The home base of the US Navy's Fifth Fleet has become a subject of discussion for American policymakers since large-scale protests broke out in Bahrain this past February.
+By Andrew Noble - The home base of the US Navy's Fifth Fleet has become a subject of discussion for American policymakers since large-scale protests broke out in Bahrain this past February.
 Located in the Persian Gulf near key Saudi Arabian oil fields, Bahrain has been the regional base of operation for the US Navy for more than six decades.
 As part of US Naval Forces Central Command (NAVCENT for short which is also headquartered in Bahrain), the Fifth Fleet is responsible for protecting America's interests in some 5 million square miles encompassing the Persian Gulf, the Arabian and Red Seas and is a powerful symbol of American presence and power in the Middle East.

 Earlier this year, Bahrain's politics erupted into conflicts between the Kingdom's Sunni rulers (and their security forces) and a largely Shia opposition.
 The state responded to the protests, almost certainly informed by the revolts in Tunisia and Egypt, with uncharacteristic force, killing several protesters in Manama's Pearl Round-about and detaining hundreds of activists.
 Observers and human rights groups accused the Bahraini regime of the use of torture in prisons against activists, in addition to widespread - and persistent - discrimination against the majority Shia population in housing and in the workplace.
 Frustration within the Shia population has led to protests in the past, the most notable lasting from 1994-2000.
 Some Sunnis have also demanded more rights from the government, including the well known pro-democracy activist and politician Ibrahim Sharif who has publicly called for democratic reforms.